 New Jersey: Just for fun, and to inspire readers outside of New York, New Jersey has the Westville Cutoff (scroll down).
 Also, the Millstone and New Brunswick Railroad was to have been extended, and the bridge piers placed.

-Southern New England Railway.
+Massachusetts and Rhode Island have the Southern New England Railway.
 Also, MA has the Hampden Railroad, which was completely built, had two inspection trains run on it, and was dismantled 8 years after that, never earning a single dollar in revenue.
 Also the Lancaster Railroad, also called the Lancaster & Bolton, had one train run over its tracks, then was dismantled.
 Also discussed on railroad.net in another thread as well..

 Missouri: Between Greenfield and Springfield, Missouri lies The Kansas City & Memphis Railroad.
 They started grading between Springfield and Greenfield, but got caught by the panic of 1873 and went bankrupt.
 This PDF is a biography of someone who "had the contract for grading five miles of the Kansas City & Memphis Railroad.
 After completing one mile the company raised the grade, and Mr. Murray threw up the job,"